 - Substitutes — solving the same problem but not angled in the same way at all

 Knowing the names of competitors is not enough.
-You’ll need to analyze them.
+We’ll need to analyze them.

 There’s no right way to do competitive analysis.
-But, if you decide to evaluate everything, it can turn into a time-consuming vortex, and it will be hard to make any sense of it.
+But, if we decide to evaluate everything, it can turn into a time-consuming vortex, and it will be hard to make any sense of it.

-You should rely on a framework that identifies the distinctive competencies of each organization.
-It will keep you focused, allow easy comparisons, and help anyone else contribute productively.
+We should rely on a framework that identifies the distinctive competencies of each organization.
+It will keep us focused, allow easy comparisons, and help anyone else contribute productively.

 I like the framework proposed here.
-It suggests that you focus on evaluating each company on these 5 criteria:
+It suggests that we focus on evaluating each company on these 5 criteria:

 - Brand — as the perception people have of companies and the products they sell can determine what they can do in the future